-There are four types of Screens (Single, Mirror, Grid, and Edge Blend); each of these options will be covered more in depth separately.
+There are four types of Screens (Single, Mirror, Grouped, and Edge Blend); each of these options will be covered more in depth separately.

 An Output is the connection between a Screen (as defined above) and the physical device (or digital equivalent) that ProPresenter will be displaying on.
 That is, it is a property of a Screen that tells the rendered image where to go.